 Singapore summit: A breakthrough?

-The summit in Singapore in June 2018 may have provided the long-awaited breakthrough however.
+The summit in Singapore in June 2018 seemed to provide the long-awaited breakthrough however.
 With negligible advance discussions, Trump met Kim for historic talks which ended in a joint agreement that the two countries would co-operate towards new relations with the US providing security guarantees to North Korea which in turn commits to denuclearisation.
-The agreement may not say anything new, but they key is that it has been achieved at all.
-Just months ago, the world was looking at the possibility of nuclear war: the summit has pulled us back from the brink.
-Only cynics would think that a negligible achievement.

 Avoiding nuclear war

-While some positive steps towards peace have been taken in recent times, what is also needed is a step forward in international disarmament by the nuclear powers.
+What is also needed at this time is a step forward in international disarmament by the nuclear powers.
 It is surely hypocritical to punish one country for developing nuclear weapons, while eight other countries possess them and are actively developing them with impunity?
-A commitment by the US, UK and others to the United Nation’s global nuclear weapons ban treaty would be a positive way of continuing talks with Pyongyang.
+A commitment by the US, UK and others to the United Nations’ global nuclear weapons ban treaty would be a positive way of continuing talks with Pyongyang.
 After all, North Korea did vote in favour of setting up the treaty.

 As far as achieving long term stability in the region, the talks needs to include agreeing a peace treaty to end the Korean War, the formalising of mutual declarations of no hostile intent and the establishment of a Northeast Asian Nuclear-Free Zone that would verifiably eliminate North Korean nuclear programmes while committing South Korea and Japan to remain non-nuclear states as well.

 The alternative to a negotiated solution is nuclear war and the deaths of millions of innocent civilians.